Last updated October 8, 2021

-Prior to 2020, nearly half of physicians reported symptoms of burnout, and the arrival of the COVID-19 has only increased this number.
+Prior to 2020, nearly half of physicians reported symptoms of burnout, and the COVID-19 pandemic has only increased this number.
 Addressing providers’ mental health concerns and promoting well-being is essential to maintaining provider engagement, but this has also become more difficult due to the pandemic’s effects.
-Here is what several health systems across the country are doing to improve provider well-being and increase engagement in the COVID-19 environment.
+Here is what several health systems across the country are doing to reduce clinician burnout and increase engagement.

 Accessible ways to check in

 With clinicians’ busy schedules, creating “bite-sized” wellness sessions for them made sense to Dr. Dawn Ellison, emergency physician and clinical partner engagement officer at CentraCare in Minnesota.
 “With COVID, we offered a noon time, 15-minute pop-in session we called ‘Wellness Reset’,” she says.
 “There are eight of us who would take turns offering a mindfulness, self-compassion, or grounding practice.
 People could pop into a WebEx and reset from the morning so they could take on the afternoon.”